suffolklibraries/sljekyll/_recurrents/haverhill-open-space.md

 ---
+recurrent-title: 'Open space'
-recurrent-title: 'Open space: drop in for health info, activities and chat.
+recurrent-description: "Drop in for health info, activities and chat.
 All welcome.
-Free tea and coffee provided.'
+Free tea and coffee provided."
 recurrent-day: Friday
 recurrent-times: 1230-1430
 recurrent-location: haverhill-library